keithbsmiley-other/emilysite/_posts/2021-3-11-super-bullshit.md

 According to Lynne Eldridge, MD, antioxidant supplements (nutrients in pill form rather than the food itself) don’t appear to have the same effect.[^43]

-> > “ An example is lung cancer.
+> > “An example is lung cancer.
 Knowing that people who had a higher intake of foods rich in beta-carotene and vitamin E had a lower risk of developing lung cancer, researchers conducted a study in which one group of people took a daily supplement of beta-carotene and the other did not.
 Men who smoked and took beta-carotene actually had a higher risk of developing lung cancer.”[^44]

 Additionally, Megan Ware, RDN, notes, “The National Institutes of Health warn that high doses of antioxidant supplements can be harmful….A high dose of vitamin E has been found to increase the risk of prostate cancer, and the use of some antioxidant supplements has been linked to a greater risk of tumor growth.”[^45] It is also noted that some supplements can interfere with medications.[^46]

 Because of this, it is extremely important to speak with a health professional before taking supplemental antioxidants.

 In general: Try to eat your nutrients for antioxidants rather than taking supplements.